Nagendra1997/dummypy/README.md

 - At no additional cost

 ## On-Premise vs Cloud offering
 You can't go wrong with either model.
-While our Cloud service let you start immediately without installing anything, the on-premise model offers ultimate flexibility, control of your data, loadable modules, interface with machine learning and AI tools and much more.
+While our Cloud Service let you start immediately without installing anything, the on-premise model offers ultimate flexibility, control of your data, loadable modules, interface with machine learning and AI tools and much more.
 The pricing is same, however on-premise model can work out more cost effective as there are no charges other than per active user charges.
 On other hand, you pay for bandwidth and storage charges in our cloud offering.

-If you do not wish to host mesibo on your own server/infratructure you are free to use the cloud offering by Mesibo.
+If you do not wish to host Mesibo on your own server infrastructure you have the option of using the cloud offering by Mesibo.

 ### Prerequisites
 It is required that you are familar with:

-- mesibo API and successfuly using Mesibo cloud services.
-If not, please refer to Mesibo [getting started](https://mesibo.com/documentation/get-started/) guide and tutorials before setting up On-Premise server.
+- Mesibo API and successfuly using Mesibo cloud services.
+If not, please refer to
+[getting started](https://mesibo.com/documentation/get-started/) guide and tutorials before setting up On-Premise server.

-- setting up a Linux server and MySQL database.
+- Setting up a Linux server and MySQL database.
 If not, refer to online tutorials for the Linux distribution of your choice.

-- setting up Docker and using Docker images.
+- Setting up Docker and using Docker images.
 If not, refer to [Docker documentation](https://docs.docker.com) and various online tutorials on docker.

 ### Requirements
 Mesibo is extremely simple to setup with On-Premise Messaging, Voice and Video call server.
-You only need to provide bare minimum infomation regarding your setup and network and rest will be taken care by Mesibo.
+You only need to provide bare minimum infomation regarding your setup and network and the rest will be taken care by Mesibo.

 Mesibo only requires the following: